AnkitMitraOfficial/StackOverflowClone/README.md

 ## How to run this project after downloding?

-Simply open a termina/cmd and cd to the folder where you have stored this project, and then type the following command in your terminal/cmd -- "cd StackOverFlow-Clone",to move inside the project, and then run  -- "python manage.py runserver" to run the server, and then type " http://127.0.0.1:8000/ " in your favorite browser to view the project.
+Simply open a terminal/cmd and cd to the folder where you have stored this project, and then type the following command in your terminal/cmd -- "cd StackOverFlow-Clone",to move inside the project, and then run  -- "python manage.py runserver" to run the server, and then type " http://127.0.0.1:8000/ " in your favorite browser to view the project.

 A quick Summary --
 1. Open a terminal/cmd
 2. cd to the folder, where you have this project installed/clone
-3. cd "StackOverFlow-Clone" to move inside the project
+3. type "cd StackOverFlow-Clone" to move inside the project
-4. then type " python manage.py runserver " to run the project
+4. then type "python manage.py runserver" to run the project
-5. and then type " http://127.0.0.1:8000/ " in your browser, to view this project
+5. and then type "http://127.0.0.1:8000/" in your browser, to view the project

 Happy coding!